-Figure 3 shows examples of daily CLARS H2O SCD retrievals on March 01, 2013 and September 28, 2013.
-On these two days, there were dense observations for the West Pasadena target retrieved using the 15 bands shown in Figure 2.
-Observations between 9:00 and 15:00 local time are shown, when the solar zenith angles (SZAs) are less than 60°, similar to the majority of satellite observations.
-This time period also includes the local overpass times at around 10:00 for 15 SCIAMCHY (Bovensmann et al., 1999) and around 13:30 for GOSAT, OCO-2 and TanSat (Liu et al., 2011).
-In particular, we compare retrievals from SVO (Figure 3(a)), which is above the PBL (Newman et al., 2013) and therefore relatively unaffected by aerosol scattering, with those from the West Pasadena target (Figure 3(b)), a location in the Los Angeles basin that is influenced by aerosol scattering.
-The H2O SCD retrievals from SVO are nearly identical across different wavelengths, and the small differences (about 14.2% and 8.2% of those from West Pasadena for March 01 and September 28, 20 respectively, in terms of standard deviation of H2O SCD retrievals) may be attributed to the band-to-band inconsistency of line parameters.
-However, H2O SCD retrievals for West Pasadena show significantly larger variation (about 7 times and 12 times those from SVO for March 01 and September 28, respectively, in terms of standard deviation of H2O SCD retrievals) across different wavelengths.
-These retrieval differences are much larger than can be attributed to spectroscopic uncertainties 25 alone, and reflect the wavelength dependence of aerosol scattering in the boundary layer.
-To quantify the variation in the H2O SCD retrievals from the 15 bands, the standard deviation ( $\sigma$ ) of the retrievals is calculated by, where n=15 is the number of bands, si is the SCD retrieval for band i, and s̄ = (∑i=1n si)/n is the mean.
-The standard deviations in Figure 3 (c) show that the variations in H2O SCD retrievals monotonically increase throughout the day.
-As shown in Figure 3 (d), the AOD data on these two days from AERONET-Caltech shows a typical pattern for the LA basin.
+Figure 3 shows examples of daily CLARS H2O SCD retrievals on 1 March 2013 and 28 September 2013.
+On these 2 days, there were dense observations for the western Pasadena target retrieved using the 15 bands shown in Fig. 2.
+Observations between 09:00 and 15:00 LT (local time) are shown, when the solar zenith angles (SZAs) are less than 60° , similar to the majority of satellite observations.
+This time period also includes the local overpass times at around 10:00 LT for SCIAMACHY (Bovensmann et al., 1999) and around 13:30 LT for GOSAT, OCO-2, and TanSat (Liu et al., 2013).
+In particular, we compare retrievals from SVO (Fig. 3a), which is above the PBL (Newman et al., 2013) and therefore relatively unaffected by aerosol scattering, with those from the western Pasadena target (Fig. 3b), a location in the Los Angeles Basin that is influenced by aerosol scattering.
+The H2O SCD retrievals from SVO are nearly identical across different wavelengths, and the small differences (about 14.2 and 8.2% of those from western Pasadena for 1 March and 28 September, respectively, in terms of standard deviation of H2O SCD retrievals) may be attributed to the band-to-band inconsistency of line parameters.
+However, H2O SCD retrievals for western Pasadena show significantly larger variation (about 7 times and 12 times those from SVO for 1 March and 28 September, respectively, in terms of standard deviation of H2O SCD retrievals) across different wavelengths.
+These retrieval differences are much larger than can be attributed to spectroscopic uncertainties alone, and reflect the wavelength dependence of aerosol scattering in the boundary layer.
+To quantify the variation in the H2O SCD retrievals from the 15 bands, the standard deviation (σ) of the retrievals is calculated by the following:

+$$\sigma = \sqrt{\sum{i=1}^{n} \left[(s_i - \overline{s})^2 \right] / (n-1)},\tag{1}$$ where n = 15 is the number of bands, s_i is the SCD retrieval for band i, and $\overline{s} = (\sum{i=1}^{n} s_i)/n$ is the mean.
+The standard deviations in Fig. 3c show that the variations in H2O SCD retrievals monotonically increase throughout the day.
+As shown in Fig. 3d, the AOD data on these 2 days from AERONET-Caltech show a typical pattern for the LA Basin.
 AOD increases from the morning to the afternoon.
 Note here that the AERONET station measures mainly in the visible and near-infrared wavelengths from 340 to 1020 nm.
 However, we assume that these measurements are also good proxies for AOD at longer wavelengths in the near infrared.
-The increasing trend of AOD during the course of the day corresponds well to that of the standard deviations of $H_2O$ SCD retrievals.
-This correlation from daily measurements shows the potential of constraining the AOD using the standard deviation of $H_2O$ SCD retrievals.
-However, apart from aerosol scattering, the daily
+The increasing trend of AOD during the course of the day corresponds well to that of the standard deviations of H2O SCD retrievals.
+This correlation from daily measurements